1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Kiplinger's Personal Finance

-Brendan joined Kiplinger in the fall of 2018 as a reporter and researcher.
+Brendan joined Kiplinger in 2018 and writes about technology, security and money.
 A Chicagoland native, he graduated from DePaul University with a dual degree in journalism and political science.
-Before moving to Washington, Brendan covered local politics for NBC Chicago and daily news for BusinessDen in Colorado.
+Before moving to Washington, D.C., Brendan covered local politics for NBC Chicago and daily news for BusinessDen in Colorado.

 Scams targeting seniors are still growing, but safeguards are being built.